Updated 8th May 2024

 Compared with a control group, we showed that people who followed the ZOE program significantly improved a range of measures linked to long-term health.

 And those who stuck to ZOE’s recommendations most closely saw even greater improvements.
+Our full findings are published in the high-impact journal Nature Medicine.

 Join the community